tdelc/vizsurvey/README.md

   `ggplot2`, `corrplot`, `DT`, `gt`, `plotly`, `shiny`, `shinydashboard`, `summarytools`

-## Author
+## Authors

-**Thomas Delclite** is statistical methodologist and work à Statbel, the Belgian Statistical Office.
+**Thomas Delclite** is statistical methodologist and works à Statbel, the Belgian Statistical Office.

+**Adrien Mierop** is data analyst and works à Statbel, the Belgian Statistical Office.

 Feedback and contributions are welcome.